fulldecent/swift6-module-template/Recipe.md

 # Recipe

 This recipe documents exactly how we created the template.
 Please follow along and you should create a template that is identical to the one we provided.
-If this recipe is not perfect (or your result different from the template) then please submit an issue or pull request.
+If this recipe is not perfect (or your result is different from our template) then please submit an issue or pull request.

 ## Ingredients